siteorigin/docs/widgets-bundle/form-building/form-fields.md

 ---

 ### media
+Renders a media selector button.
+When clicked the button opens the WordPress Media Library dialog for the media types specified by the `library` option.

-Renders a media selector field.
-This fields requires at least WordPress 3.5.
+>_This field requires at least WordPress 3.5._

 #### Additional options
 - choose: `string` A label for the title of the media selector dialog.
 - update: `string` A label for the confirmation button of the media selector dialog.
 - library: `string` Sets the media library which to browse and from which media can be selected.
 Allowed values are `'image'`, `'audio'`, `'video'`, and `'file'`.
 The default is `'file'`.
+- fallback: `bool` Whether or not to display a URL input field which allows for specification of a fallback URL to be used in case the selected media resource isn't available.

 #### Example
 Form options input: